OPMDG/opm-doc/probes/check_pgactivity.rst

  This service uses the status file (see \ ``--status-file``\  parameter).

  The \ ``--path``\  argument contains the location to the backup folder.
-The supported format is a glob pattern to match every folder or file you need to check.
-If appropriate, the probe should be run as user with sufficient privileges to check for the existence of files.
+The supported format is a glob pattern matching every folder or file that you need to check.
+If appropriate, the probe should be run as a user with sufficient privileges to check for the existence of files.

  The \ ``--pattern``\  is required, and must contain a regular expression matching the backup file name, extracting the database name from the first matching